Helping Student Nurses Prepare For A Pediatric Nursing Career

 At the time of senior preceptorship placements, S2RN sponsorship participants will be given preference to complete this experience in their area of nurse resident hire.
 During the preceptorship experience, the S2RN participant will not be able to work on their home area as a CNA.
 Other opportunities may be provided.

-- Screening Interviews for qualified candidates: completed by April 19, 2019
+- Screening interviews for qualified candidates: completed by March 17, 2023

-- Submit updated resume and area preferences for Nurse Residency area match by July 26, 2020
+- Submit updated resume & areas preferences for nurse residency match by July 19, 2024

-- S2RN participant transfer to new area where you will work in the Nurse Residency Program: Aug 19, 2020
+- S2RN sponsor transition to new area where you will work in the Nurse Residency Program: August 23, 2024

 Frequently Asked Questions